Looking to buy an electric scooter? In this guide you will learn about features and components, and then choose the right Electric Scooter for you.

 You can always buy an additional charger so you keep your electric scooter charged in your home, office, and in your final destination.

-The first thing that you should know is that some cities in the US have regulations that limit the scooter’s top velocity, and are not permitted to ride in pedestrian walking paths.
+The first thing that you should know is that some cities in the US have regulations that limit the electric scooter’s top velocity, and are not permitted to ride in pedestrian walking paths.
 Almost all commuter scooters have an average speed of 15 mph, while in the market you could find scooters that reach a 50mph top speed.
 For your safety, when riding an electric scooter, always wear a helmet and other accessories such as extra lights to avoid accidents and injury.

 In fact, the speed is defined by the motor’s power (more watts = more power) and battery energy capacity.